Charlicus/react-semantic-datetime/README.md

 * semantic-ui (css)
 * react-semantic-ui

-This module is intented to be use only for react-semantic-ui projects
+This module is intented to be used only for react-semantic-ui projects

 ## Utilization